George Andrews (American football): College career

-NFL
+Professional career

-George Andrews was selected as a linebacker in the 1979 NFL draft, the 19th pick overall by the Los Angeles Rams.
+Andrews was selected as a linebacker in the 1979 NFL draft, the 19th pick overall by the Los Angeles Rams.
 His tackling prowess, 360-pound bench press and 4.7 40-yard dash speed seemed ideal for a 230-pound NFL outside linebacker, or a stand-up defensive end.

 As a rookie, Andrews played well on special teams, totaling 33 tackles and a fumble recovery.
 In 1980, Andrews began the season with a thigh injury, missing three games.
 However, in the tenth week of the season, starting linebacker Bob Brudzinski left the team and Andrews started the remaining seven games in Brudzinski's place.
 In the final six games, the Rams defense allowed only 75 points in a defensive surge that helped them to make the playoffs.
-George Andrews ended the season with 44 tackles, three passes defensed, one forced fumble and one fumble recovery.
+Andrews ended the season with 44 tackles, three passes defensed, one forced fumble and one fumble recovery.

 In 1981, Andrews was the Rams' starter all season at right linebacker.
 He was the Rams' fifth leading tackler with 75, with three going for a loss and he had a half quarterback sack, the first of his career.
 In the strike-shortened 1982 season, Andrews started all nine games, recording 67 tackles, tying with Johnnie Johnson for the team lead.
 He also had six tackles for losses and recorded three sacks.
 He recorded a forced fumble and batted away five passes either in pass rushes or pass coverages.

-The following season, George Andrews had a new coach, John Robinson, and a new defensive scheme.
-Andrews would be an outside linebacker in a 3-4 defense, similar to the position he had played in college.
+The following season, Andrews had a new coach, John Robinson, and a new defensive scheme.
+Andrews would be an outside linebacker in a 3–4 defense, similar to the position he had played in college.
 He responded with 77 tackles and three sacks.
 His first NFL interception, he returned 22 yards and it led to a Ram offensive score.
 Nine of his tackles (including sacks) went for losses and Andrews defended 12 passes, the most among Rams' linebackers.